 This model is suitable for the most demanding tasks around the campsite.
 This model features wide cheeks for easy wood splitting.
 You get a US-sourced hickory handle for optimal shock absorption and a lanyard hole for harnessing the axe to your wrist.
 The axe comes with a leather sheath to protect the blade and prevent dulling.

 It’s an expensive axe, but worth the money.
-The Hults Bruk Tarnaby hatchet makes our top spot for the best premium model in this review.
+The Hults Bruk Almike hatchet makes our top spot for the best premium model in this review.

 - Hults Bruk a leading knife-making brand since 1697